-First micro-structure atlas of the human brain completedOctober 19th, 2012 in Neuroscience /
+First micro-structure atlas of the human brain completedOctober 19, 2012 in Medicine & Health / Neuroscience

 A European team of scientists have built the first atlas of white-matter microstructure in the human brain.
 The project's final results have the potential to change the face of neuroscience and medicine over the coming decade.

 The work relied on groundbreaking MRI technology and was funded by the EU's future and emerging technologies program with a grant of 2.4 million Euros.
 The participants of the project, called CONNECT, were drawn from leading research centers in countries across Europe including Israel, United Kingdom, Germany, France, Denmark, Switzerland and Italy.

 The project investigators met today in Paris, after 3 years of research, to announce the conclusion of the project and present a report of their findings.

 The new atlas combines three-dimensional images from the MRI scans of 100 brains of volunteers.
 To achieve this, CONNECT developed advanced MRI methods providing unprecedented detail and accuracy.

 Professor Daniel Alexander, a CONNECT steering committee member from the UCL Department of Computer Science said: "The UCL team use the latest computer modelling algorithms and hardware to invent new imaging techniques.
 The techniques we devised were key to realising the new CONNECT brain atlas."

 Currently, biomedical research teams around the world studying brain science rely on a brain atlas produced by painstaking and destructive histological methods on the brains of a few individuals who donated their bodies to science.